o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-builders.md

 1. Scan directories are the only place source assets can exist.
 1. Source files (not assets) can be on any drive in any location.

-Scan directories are mostly these locations.
-Scan directories can be elsewhere, but these are the primary ones.
-Read more about [scan directories here:](/docs/user-guide/assets/pipeline/scan-directories/)
+[Scan directories](/docs/user-guide/assets/pipeline/scan-directories/) are monitored by Asset Processor for new and updated source assets.
+Scan directories can be user defined, however, the primary scan directories are in the following locations:
 1. The current project's directory.
 1. The `Assets` folder for each Gem enabled for the project.

-Individual Gems, the O3DE project in use, and the engine itself can all be installed to different drives.
+Individual Gems, the active O3DE project, and the engine itself can all be installed to different drives.

 #### Types of files in asset processing

 ![All files in asset processing](/images/user-guide/assets/pipeline/asset_builders/asset_builder_all_dependencies.png)

 * Source assets
-   * Source assets are files that exist in scan directories for an O3DE project, that match an Asset Builder's registered pattern, and result in a job being created when create jobs is called with the source asset for the Asset Builder.
+   * Source assets are files that exist in scan directories for an O3DE project, that match an Asset Builder's registered pattern, and result in a job being created when Create Jobs is called with the source asset for the Asset Builder.
    * Read more about [source assets here.](/docs/user-guide/assets/pipeline/source-assets/)
 * Non-asset source files
    * Non-asset source files are files that may or may not be in a scan directory, that are loaded and referenced when processing a source asset.